About the Billing Process

 Understanding Your Bill

-The first step to understanding your UP Health System - Portage bills is to realize there are two types of bills you may receive from us.
+The first step to understanding your UP Health System bills is to realize there are two types of bills you may receive from us.
 We send bills for physician services, which include office visits.
 And we send bills for hospital services, which include laboratory fees, inpatient stays, emergency room visits, etc.

 Example Bill - Physician Practices